 In October of 2021, John Delaney was selected by the Flagler College Board of Trustees to serve as the Flagler College President.

-He is the President Emeritus of the University of North Florida, retiring after 15 years, and was also named as the Interim Chancellor of the Florida university system in 2008-09.
+He is the President Emeritus of the University of North Florida, retiring after 15 years, and was named the Interim Chancellor of the Florida university system in 2008-09.

 While at UNF, he tripled the endowment, significantly increased admission standards, and built community relationships.
 Some 2 million square feet of buildings were added during his tenure, or nearly half of the campus footprint.

-He previously was elected Mayor of Jacksonville, the largest city in land area in the continental U.S. and the 12th in population.
-His tenure is marked by the Better Jacksonville Plan, a $2.5 billion capital improvement plan, and the Preservation Project, creating a 100-square-mile park system, the largest of its kind for a city in the country.
-He served two terms and was elected without opposition for his second term.
+He was previously elected Mayor of Jacksonville, the largest city in land area in the continental U.S. and the 12th in population.
+His tenure was marked by the Better Jacksonville Plan, a $2.5 billion capital improvement plan, and the Preservation Project.
+The Preservation Project created a 100-square-mile park system, the largest of its kind for a city in the country.
+In 2003, he received the President’s Conservation Achievement Award from the Nature Conservancy for the project.
+He served two terms as mayor and was elected without opposition for his second term.